Skip to main content

 Modify a Node Pool using the Cloud Console

-To modify a Node Pool using the Cloud Console, navigate to the Node Pool page from the left-hand menu.
+1. To modify a Node Pool using the Cloud Console, navigate to Node Pools.

 Note